attacker-codeninja/attacker-codeninja.github.io/_posts/2021-08-26-Hacking-Android-Apps-notes-from-bug-bounty-bootcamp.md

-> After understanding the components of an Android application we  now need to know `how to process the APK file` and e`xtract the Android source code`
+> After understanding the components of an Android application we  now need to know `how to process the APK file` and `extract the Android source code`